jorainer/xcmsTutorials/README.md

 ![MsCoreUtils](man/figures/MsCoreUtils.png)

-This workshop provides an overview of recent developments in Bioconductor to work with mass spectrometry ([MsExperiment](https://github.com/RforMassSpectrometry/MsExperiment), [Spectra](https://github.com/RforMassSpectrometry/Spectra)) and specifically LC-MS data ([xcms](https://github.com/sneumann/xcms)) and walks through the preprocessing of a small data set emphasizing on selection of data-dependent settings for the individual pre-processing steps.
+This workshop provides an overview of recent developments in Bioconductor to work with mass spectrometry data ([MsExperiment](https://github.com/RforMassSpectrometry/MsExperiment), [Spectra](https://github.com/RforMassSpectrometry/Spectra)) and specifically LC-MS data ([xcms](https://github.com/sneumann/xcms)) and walks through the preprocessing of a small data set emphasizing on selection of data-dependent settings for the individual preprocessing steps.

 Covered topics are: